-- The self type, the type of the pseudo-variable self. - The super type, the type for the pseudo-variable super.
+- The self type, the type of the pseudo-variable self. - The super type, the type for the pseudo-variable super. - Class types, the types for expressions whose class is known. - Object types, the types for expressions whose exact value is known, e.g., literals and globals. - Block types, the type for literal blocks. - The top type, meaning that nothing is known about the static type of that expression.

-- Class types, the types for objects whose class is known. - Object types, the types for objects whose exact value is known, e.g., literals and globals. - Block types, the type for literal blocks. - The top type, meaning that nothing is known about the static type of that expression.
+Object types of a given class are all subtypes of the corresponding class type, e.g., the object type for the integer literal 42 is a subtype of the class type for

-Object types of a given class are all subtypes of the corresponding class type, e.g., the object type for the integer literal 42 is a subtype of the class type for SmallInteger.
+SmallInteger.

+Block types are composites: they describe the types of arguments and a return values of blocks.
 The block type is a class type, since the class of a literal block is obviously known.
 The same goes for the super type.
-The self type, however, is not a class type - in class hierarchies the pseudo-variable self can refer to any of the subclasses of the class it appears in.
+The self type, however, is not a class type-in class hierarchies the pseudo-variable self can refer to any of the subclasses of the class it appears in.

 In contrast to user-defined pluggable type systems, the static type system is always present underneath every other type system.
 The built-in static types are available to implementors of pluggable type systems, and can be exploited when defining subtyping and unification for those systems.
-As a general principle, whenever an implementation gets hold of a type of some expression (e.g., the two types passed as arguments into the unification operation) it can also access the static type of that same expression.
+As a general principle, whenever an implementation gets ahold of a type of some expression (e.g., the two types passed as arguments into the unification operation) it can also access the static type of that same expression.